 That night we’ll dine lakeside and take in the twinkling stars in a place very, very few people have ever seen.
 This is truly special.

 Alas, our time in this patch of paradise is over.
+Today we’ll rise, then hear a surprising sound: our float-plane descending to whisk us back to Port Alsworth and the civilization we left behind.
+After some well-deserved showers and a celebratory lunch tallying up bear totals, we’ll visit Lake Clark National Park visitor’s center for any last-minute keepsakes.
 We pack up for our flight back to Anchorage and bid a fond farewell to our new group of friends, bonded over Alaska’s great wild with memories to last a lifetime.
 Until next time!

-Backcountry camping spots on mountain-rimmed tundra and lakeside beaches, plus a grand finale of cabins at an all-timer location.
+Backcountry camping spots on mountain-rimmed tundra and lakeside beaches, plus the quintessential cabin at an all-timer location.

 That’s OK, we have answers.
 Read our FAQs below or call +1 (415) 942 - 0785 to ask us any questions you have about traveling with The Battery.
 We're here 8am-5pm weekdays, 9am-1pm Saturday Pacific.